-Queen's Community Engagement team liaises with key internal and external stakeholders to promote community cohesion in the wider University area, and represents Queen’s on key partnership groups.
+Queen's Neighbourhood Engagement team liaises with key internal and external stakeholders to promote community cohesion in the wider University area, and represents Queen’s on key partnership groups.

 Become part of your community.

 Students living locally are welcome to attend local resident group meetings.

 Students from different education institutions live locally and often share accommodation.

 Queen’s works in partnership with their Colleges and Universities to achieve a higher level of consistency in dealing with anti-social behaviour.

 The University works in partnership with Belfast City Council and the PSNI.